2023

 The MSc in International Public Policy at Queen’s offers a high-quality programme of academic and personal professional development, providing students with the tools to understand and influence the contemporary policy problems faced by governments globally.

 Students undertaking the MSc programme will engage with a wide variety of theories, ideas and sources in the study of public policy both domestically and internationally and will be introduced to a variety of research methods.
-As they progress through the MSc programme, students can choose to examine public policy issues across a range of international policy domains including climate change, global ethics, security and terrorism, policing and crime, and EU governance, and write a supervised dissertation on a public policy theme of their choosing.
+As they progress through the MSc programme, students can choose to examine public policy issues across a range of international policy domains including climate change, AI and technology, global ethics, security and terrorism, policing and crime, and EU governance, and write a supervised dissertation on a public policy theme of their choosing.

 The programme uniquely offers opportunities for personal as well as academic advancement opportunities, and participants on the MSc can avail of the opportunity to undertake the Certificate in Strategic Management and Leadership accredited by the Chartered Management Institute (CMI).
 Work placements with the Northern Ireland Civil Service may be offered to a limited number of students.

-- Level 7 Certificate in Strategic Management and Leadership Participants on the MSc programme will avail of the opportunity to undertake the Certificate in Strategic Management and Leadership accredited by the Chartered Management Institute (CMI).
+Participants on the MSc programme will avail of the opportunity to undertake the Certificate in Strategic Management and Leadership accredited by the Chartered Management Institute (CMI).

-- During the CMI programme, students will hear from leading industry and NGO figures.
+During the CMI programme, students will hear from leading industry and NGO figures.

-- Students on the MSc programme will be able to participate in career development training.
+Students on the MSc programme will be able to participate in career development training.

-- Students benefit from intensive teaching by a wide and varied range of QUB academics with strong publishing profiles and international reputations in their areas of expertise and will be assessed through a range of examination methods.
-Students will hear from senior practitioners from the national and international organisations during their time on the programme.
+Students benefit from intensive teaching by a wide and varied range of QUB academics with strong publishing profiles and international reputations in their areas of expertise and will be assessed through a range of examination methods.

-- Queen’s was ranked joint 1st in the UK for Research Intensity (Complete University Guide 2021).
+Queen’s was ranked joint 1st in the UK for Research Intensity (Complete University Guide 2021).

-- Queen’s is ranked in the top 140 in the world for graduate prospects (QS Graduate Employability Rankings 2020)
+Queen’s is ranked in the top 170 in the world for graduate prospects (QS Graduate Employability Rankings 2022).

 NEXT